jidshola/jidshola/README.md

 🚀 **Current Focus**
 - Learning cloud engineering and cybersecurity
-- Exploring gender dynamics in African agriculture
+- Exploring gender dynamics and Technology impact in African agriculture

 📫 **Connect with me**
 - [LinkedIn](#)